jwstegemann/fritz2/README.md

 **exactly those** and only those DOM-nodes depending on the changed parts will automatically change as well.
-No intermediate layer (like a virtual DOM) is needed. fritz2 requires no additional methods to decide which parts of your component have to be re-rendered. fritz2 also supports **two-way data binding** out-of-the-box to freely update your model by listening on events:
+No intermediate layer (like a virtual DOM) is needed. fritz2 requires no additional methods to decide which parts of your component have to be re-rendered. fritz2 also supports **two-way data binding** out-of-the-box to update your model by listening on events:

 ![State management in fritz2](https://docs.fritz2.dev/images/fritz2_state_management.png)